jordo1138/fastapi-x402/README.md

 # CDP_API_KEY_ID=[REDACTED:api-key]
 # CDP_API_KEY_SECRET=[REDACTED:api-key]

-> **Note**: Based on the official Coinbase x402 Python implementation, facilitator requests use simple HTTP without authentication headers.
-CDP credentials may be stored for future use but are not currently required for facilitator API calls.
+> **Note**: Based on the recently added official Coinbase x402 Python implementation, facilitator requests use simple HTTP without authentication headers.
+This is only implemented in testnet there.
+CDP credentials be stored for future use but are currently required for facilitator API calls for using mainnet facilitator hosted on CDP.

 ### 3. Add to Environment
 ```bash